8 January 2007

 I was reading about the new Polish Archbishop and the Rev. Janusz Bielanski of Warsaw that resigned over their "cooperation" with secret police in Communist Poland.
 And it made me wonder, when is enough enough?I mean there are still people that are hunting down WWII war criminals.
 Now, before someone thinks I either dont believe that the holocaust happened or that I dont think that what happened was awful, I do.
 But, I also think that justice has been served.
 At some point you have to let go.

-Warsaw Archbishop Stanislaw Wielgus, is that he cooperated with Polish Secret Police during the Communist rule.
+The argument against Warsaw Archbishop Stanislaw Wielgus, is that he cooperated with Polish Secret Police during the Communist rule.
 Their basis is that he signed a piece of paper that said that he would.
 This paper had to be signed before he would be permitted to travel to West Germany to study.
 Now, Im thinking that if I were a young person in communist Poland and all I have to do to get a chance to leave and go to West Germany to study is sign a piece of paper that states that I will cooperate with the secret police, Im signing and getting the h#*$ out of Dodge!!!!!!

 We have here jurisprudence in our legal system that allows for a legal defense of duress or coercion.